Menu

 Three young Roma women walk together along a road in 1930s Europe.
 Roma were judged to be racially ‘undesirable’ and therefore were also highly persecuted under Nazi rule.

-The Holocaust (Shoah) is the term for the murder of around six million Jews by the Nazi regime and their collaborators during the Second World War.
+The Holocaust is the term for the genocide of around six million Jews by the Nazi regime and their collaborators during the Second World War.
+The Holocaust is also sometimes referred to as the Shoah, the Hebrew word for catastrophe.

-Between 1941 and 1945, the Nazis sought to eliminate the entire Jewish community of Europe.
-Jews were murdered by death squads called Einsatzgruppen or transported to extermination camps.
-Six million of the eleven million European Jews perished.
-The Holocaust mainly occurred in Eastern Europe, in places such as Poland and Ukraine.
+Between 1933 and 1945, the Nazis sought to eliminate the entire Jewish community of Europe.
+Jews were murdered by death squads called Einsatzgruppen or transported to extermination camps .
+Six million of the eleven million European Jews in Europe perished.
+The Holocaust mainly occurred in Eastern Europe, in places such as occupied Poland and Ukraine.

 The Nazis did not act alone.
-Countries which were occupied by the Nazis during the Second World War, such as Lithuania and the Ukraine, assisted the perpetrators .
+Countries which were occupied by Nazi Germany during the Second World War, such as Lithuania, Ukraine and Hungary collaborated with the perpetrators .

 DID YOU KNOW...